wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-resource-groups-deployment-projects-create-deploy.md

 ## Next steps

-To learn how to add resources to your Azure Resource Group in Visual Studio, see [Adding resources to an Azure Resource Group](/documentation/articles/vs-azure-tools-resource-group-adding-resources).
+To learn how to add resources to your Azure Resource Group in Visual Studio, see [Editing Resource Manager templates with Visual Studio](/documentation/articles/vs-azure-tools-resource-group-adding-resources).